 In recent years, a number of systems have been proposed for categorizing drug substances according to their potency, based on the use of OELs or Occupational Exposure Banding (OEB) systems.
 The basis for the development of these systems in the pharmaceutical industry was for the prevention of adverse health effects when working with active pharmaceutical ingredients (APIs).

-New drugs in the early stages of development often have very little safety data available, making classification difficult for the Environmental, Health, and Safety (EHS) professional.
-The PBLEC guideline allows the EHS professional to categorize compounds that have very little safety data in order to estimate their toxicity.
+New drugs in the early stages of development often have very little safety data available, making Environmental, Health, and Safety (EHS) classification difficult.
+The PBLEC guideline allows EHS professionals to categorize compounds that have very little safety data in order to estimate their toxicity.

-At Quotient Sciences, the PBLEC system is applied independently to analytical, formulation development, and manufacturing operations.
+We apply the PBLEC system to analytical, formulation development, and manufacturing operations.
 The three areas have individualized strategies outlined for personnel working with the APIs.
 These include containment of the compounds, personal protection, training, disposal, signage, ventilation, and industrial/occupational hygiene monitoring.

 How are HPAPI facilities and engineering controls qualified?